neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 You can add as many labels as you want.

-Incidentally, projects can be associated with tasks the same way, just using "#" instead of "@".
+Incidentally, projects can be assigned when creating a task in a similar way by using "#" instead of "@".
 Just press "#" and type a project name.
 Again, you can autocomplete on an existing project or type a new project name and create the project when you add the task.

 ![](figures/quick-adding-task-with-label-and-project.png)